Top 10 Most Anticipated Upcoming Anime

 ➡️ Why we're waiting for it: After years of constant evolution, My Hero Academia is nearing its conclusion.
 The story of young Deku, his friends, his enemies, and the world of heroes will finally reach some highly anticipated climaxes.

-⭐ What we hope: That the ending does justice to the previous arcs, that the major confrontations are visually and dramatically up to par, and that there are no plot shortcuts.
+⭐ What we hope for: That the ending does justice to the previous arcs, that the major confrontations are visually and dramatically up to par, and that the script shortcuts are avoided.

 flashbacks of the biological parents, and that the pace remains good, without unnecessary filler.